 Small Is As Small Does

 The fact is an endowment can be used very effectively to offset operating expenses.
-And it’s equally easy to market this kind of giving: just go down the list of expenses on your charity’s balance sheet.
+And it’s equally easy to market this kind of giving!
+Just go down the list of expenses on your charity’s balance sheet.
 Rent, maintenance, utilities, office expenses, vehicles, programs, whatever – each one of these represents an opportunity for you to suggest that a donor endow a named fund to permanently eliminate it as an expense.

 So what’s holding some nonprofits back from soliciting endowment gifts?

-Nothing but Fear Itself
+Your Endowment: Nothing to Fear but Fear Itself

 Philanthropy is not a zero-sum game.
 Getting more support over here doesn’t mean you have to lose the same amount over there.
 When you choose not to solicit for endowments, you’re cutting your nonprofit off from the larger, transformative gifts that really make a difference to you and your organization.